jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-to increase your awareness of what tactics attackers are likely to use against organizations in your industry, as a tool to encourage executives to support much\- needed security initiatives, and as a way to illustrate to employees the importance of security and how they can help.
+to increase your awareness of what tactics attackers are likely to use against organizations in your industry, as a tool to encourage executives to support much\- needed security initiatives, and as a way to illustrate to employees the importance of security and how they can help.”

 From that perspective, we are proud to say that nothing has changed, and we hope you both enjoy the report and find the information it contains useful.
-Thanks again, for everything.The DBIR Team
+Thanks again, for everything.

+The DBIR Team

-Gabriel Bassett, C. David Hylender, Philippe Langlois, Alex Pinto, Suzanne Widup Special thanks to Dave Kennedy of the Verizon Threat Research Advisory Center (VTRAC) for his continued support and yearly contribution to this report, and to the Verizon Sheriff Team for their invaluable assistance.
+Gabriel Bassett, C. David Hylender, Philippe Langlois, Alex Pinto, Suzanne Widup

+Special thanks to Dave Kennedy of the Verizon Threat Research Advisory Center (VTRAC) for his continued support and yearly contribution to this report, and to the Verizon Sheriff Team for their invaluable assistance.

-2022 DBIRIntroduction
+2022 DBIR Introduction

-7
-Figure 7\.
-Partner vector in System Intrusion incidents (n\=3,403\) Each glyph represents 25 incidents.
+6

 Summary of findings

 Figure 5\.
 Select enumerations in non\-Error, non\-Misuse breaches (n\=4,250\)

 Figure 6\.
 Ransomware over time in breaches

 There are four key paths leading to your
 estate: Credentials, Phishing, Exploiting vulnerabilities and Botnets.
 These four pervade all areas of the DBIR, and no organization is safe without a plan to handle them all.

-This year, Ransomware has continued its upward trend with an almost 13% increasea rise as big as the last five years combined (for a total of 25% this year).
-Its important to remember,
+This year, Ransomware has continued its upward trend with an almost 13% increase–a rise as big as the last five years combined (for a total of 25% this year).
+It’s important to remember,
-Ransomware by itself is really just a model of monetizing an organizations access.
+Ransomware by itself is really just a model of monetizing an organization’s access.
 Blocking the four key paths mentioned above helps to block the most common routes Ransomware uses to invade your network.

 2021 illustrated how one key supply chain breach can lead to wide ranging consequences.
 Supply chain